masum184e/handbook/IoT.md

 It supplies 5V to the board from a USB power source and the onboard 3.3V LDO Voltage Regulator steps this down to 3.3V to power the ESP32 chip and peripherals.

+A AMS117 3.3V regulator ic supply 3.3V to the board.
+ESP32 active with 3.3V and all the GPIO pin output 3.3V

+For those device who require more voltage, ESP32 have a VIN pin.
+VIN source external power which is more than 3.3V.
+Even for those device whose require 3.3V, ESP32 have a 3V3 pin for them also.

 It is used to upload to the microcontroller via the onboard USB-to-Serial converter.

 ## LDO Voltage Regulator